jmarckel/rhel-replatform/README.md

 ### RPM builds

-* Update Host Storage Agent utilities.
+* Update host storage agent utilities.
 * Migrate Debian-based packages to a build process that supports both Debian packages and RPM-based packages.
 * Test the ability to install packages both to Ubuntu-based HostOS and Red Hat